How to Get Hired at a Startup

 1. Be at the right time in the right place

-Based on your skills, you want to focus on the right-size of a startup:
+Based on your skills, you want to focus on finding the right startup team structure and size that aligns with your strengths.:

 • If a startup is still in its early stages, it’ll be hiring a programmer.
 Initially, the focus is always on building a product.